philipcullen93/pands-project/README.md

 Below are the observation made by looking at the histograms plotting each variable against the frequency.

 - Fig 2.1.
 Sepal length varies in frequency over the range.
 This indicates a good variability between species.
 - Fig 2.2.
 Sepal Width is more clustered.
-Since it is more clustered, there is less variation, further supporting the idea that it may not be ideal when trying to distinguish between species.
+Since it is more clustered, there is less variation, further supporting the idea that it may not be ideal when trying to effectively classify species.
 - Fig 2.3.
 When looking at the Histogram for Petal Length, there is a sharp peak around 1.5 cm, this suggests that it may belong to a single species, while the other range (4 cm - 6 cm) represent the other two species.
-This provides more insight as to the idea that petal length may be a good variable to distinguish between species.
+This provides more insight as to the idea that petal length may be a good variable to differeniate species from one another.
 - Fig 2.4.
 As with Petal Length, Petal Width also has a sharp peak (approx 0.25 cm - 0.75 cm , likely belonging to a single Iris species.
 This suggests it may also be useful when trying to distinguish between species.

 From the first 4 Histogras displaying each variable against frequency.
 We have more evidence backing up the information provided in Task 1: Variable Summary.
-At this point Petal Length and Petal Width are strong candidates when determining the Iris Species.
+At this point Petal Length and Petal Width are strong candidates to identify the Iris Species.

 By breaking it down further and plotting each variable on the histograms by species, we can find more evidence to backup our earlier observations.